Toniahh/Toniahh/README.md

-- 👋 Hi, I’m @Toniahh
+- 👋 Hi, my name is @Toniahh
-- 👀 I’m interested in Web development and product design
+- 👀 I’m interested in Software development and product design.
 - 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on projects relevant to my study
 - 📫 How to reach me buchitoniah@gmail.com